rupertsteel/pxljam-2018/README.md

 This is a game for the Game Boy Color made by Rupert Steel and Sanjay Govind at the 2018 PlxJam game jam.

 We decided on making a game for the Game Boy Color as a challenge.

+The theme of this jam was 'To the point'

+This is only a very basic game with one puzzle level.
+We were planning on implementing more, but due to time constraints and not wanting to go without sleep we weren't able to.

+## Timeline

+### Day 1

 To increase the difficulty of this challenge, we also decided to only lookup information for developing Game Boy Color games less than 3 hours before starting the jam.

-The theme of the jam was announced when the jam started and was 'To the point'

-### Day 1

 When the jam started we spent about an hour and a half trying to think of ideas of a game to match the theme.
 We could think of many ideas, but none of our initial ones could easily be implemented on a Game Boy Color.